GSA/search-gov-website/about/updates/roadmap/index.md

   * We are onboarding additional developers in support of our FY22 upcoming projects
 * **Legacy Code Removal**
   * We are removing deprecated code in order to pave our path for new feature development this year.
-* **Search.gov website redesign - performance monitoring**
-  * As of January 19, we have launched a new design that aligns with the [US Web Design System](https://designsystem.digital.gov/), in accordance with the [21st Century IDEA](https://digital.gov/resources/21st-century-integrated-digital-experience-act/).
-The new site includes improved navigation and expanded documentation.

 ### Next